willbushie/reverse-incremental-backups/docs/Writing_Profiles.md

 ## Fields

-The complete list of fields available to place in a preferences file.
-These fields help the program determine where files are located and where to store backups.
+The complete list of fields available to place in a profile.
+These fields help the program determine where files are located and where to store backups, along with other important metadata.

 ### Required

-Without these required fields, the program would not run.
+Without these required fields, the program will not execute.

+- `name=` - User provided name for the backup.
 - `originalPath=` - The original path, where the source files are located.
 - `backupPath=` - The destination path, where the backup is stored.
 - `indexPath=` - The path to the directory containing the index file for a particular backup.